 Therefore, this study aims to evaluate the effect of wood vinegar as a natural insect repellent on the agronomic parameters of tomatoes grown in open fields in Côte d'Ivoire.
 This study is part of an approach to promote the use of natural resources and reduce the use of chemical pesticides while contributing to food security and the sustainability of vegetable production in Côte d'Ivoire.
 To this end, foliar spray tests were conducted on tomato plants after a soil analysis prior to cultivation.

-Material et methods
+Materials and methods

-Sample site
+Description of site

 The experiment was conducted on the northern site of the experimental farm of the Félix Houphouët-Boigny National Polytechnic Institute (INP-HB) in Yamoussoukro.
 The work was carried out on a 500 m² plot of land located on the edge of the lake, which was carefully cleared by hand.
 This site is geographically located at coordinates 6°53'17.43" North latitude and -5°13'17.50" West longitude.
 The experiment lasted from mid-April to mid-July 2024, during the rainy season.
 During this period, climatic conditions revealed average temperatures ranging from 32 °C in the morning to 22.5 °C in the evening, with relative humidity of 60 %.